-The proposed bill aims to enhance housing stability for tenants in Washington State by implementing regulations under the residential landlord-tenant act and the manufactured/mobile home landlord-tenant act.
+The proposed bill seeks to enhance housing stability for tenants in Washington State by implementing new regulations under the residential landlord-tenant act and the manufactured/mobile home landlord-tenant act.
 Key provisions include capping rent and fee increases at a maximum of seven percent within any 12-month period, requiring landlords to provide written notice of such increases, and establishing a landlord resource center for compliance assistance.
-Tenants will have the right to terminate their rental agreements if rent exceeds the stipulated limits, and landlords are prohibited from imposing more burdensome terms on month-to-month agreements compared to longer-term leases.
-The bill also introduces exemptions for certain properties that may allow for rent increases beyond the cap, while emphasizing transparency through annual notices and documentation for claimed exemptions.
+Tenants will have the right to terminate their lease if rent increases exceed the stipulated limits, and landlords are prohibited from imposing more burdensome terms on month-to-month rental agreements compared to longer-term leases.
+The bill also introduces specific exemptions for certain properties and mandates annual notices of rent increases, along with penalties for non-compliance.

 Statutes affected: